-Students who would like to know more about credit for prior learning are encouraged to contact the Center for Adult Learning.
+Students who would like to know more about credit for prior learning are encouraged to contact their program director or coordinator.

 International Baccalaureate Program

 The International Baccalaureate Diploma Program is recognized by Viterbo University for purposes of admission and course credit.
 The university awards credit for higher-level IBP examinations (with the appropriate score) according to the respective academic department.
 The student must enroll as a degree-seeking student at Viterbo University.
 The CLEP course equivalency policy is on the registrar's office's Web page for further information.